The Developmental, Individual Differences, Relationship-based model is a multi-faceted approach for youth with autism and/or developmental delay.

 Understanding where your child is developmentally will help you identify what areas need to be targeted.
 The Floortime approach has 9 Functional Emotional Developmental Capacities.
 The goal is to identify what Capacity your child is functioning at and which capacities require support.
 We aim to “fill in the gaps”.
 Using this information, we strengthen the current capacity to lead them to the next capacity.
 This is done through relationships and play.

-This refers to identiying a child’s unique way of processing the world.
+This refers to identifying a child’s unique way of processing the world.
 We think about their sensory differences, their individual strengths and abilities.

 Understanding where your child is developmentally will help you identify what areas need to be targeted.
 The Floortime approach has 9 Functional Emotional Developmental Capacities.
 The goal is to identify what Capacity your child is functioning at and which capacities require support.
 We aim to “fill in the gaps”.
 Using this information, we strengthen the current capacity to lead them to the next capacity.
 This is done through relationships and play.